For:

 The CEO role is vital in both leading and shaping the education system.
 It is complex, demanding, highly influential, and nuanced.
 It is community-shaped and community-shaping, as well as subject to national and international influences.
 It is also relatively new in comparison to other roles in the sector.

-With this challenge in mind, we have created a programme for new and current CEOs to enable them to thrive in this rewarding and vital role.
+With this challenge in mind, we have created a programme for new and current CEOs of school trusts to enable them to thrive in this rewarding and vital role.

 Our approach reflects the complexity of the role; the local, the national, the internal focus on standards, and the external focus on the role schools play in the lives of their children, families, and neighbourhoods.